-Instead what you could do is prepare the dish ahead of time, ready to stir fry just before you eat.
+Yes, I do this all the time, getting everything ready to stir fry just before eating.
 For example, par cook the broccoli for 2 minutes, drain it and plunge it into a bowl of iced water.
 You can leave it like this until you are ready to finish the cook.

 Pin the recipe: